ece191-team-b/livox_projection/README.md

 ### 1.2.1.
 Download source code

 First, download the source code to the user root directory.
-If you want to organize it in a single ROS workspace *(not recommended)*, then you will need to modify the commands.
+If you want to organize it in a single ROS workspace *(not recommended)*, then you will need to modify the commands or move the folders around.

 ```bash
 cd ~